Bombo shooting: Arrest and conviction

 Following the shooting, security measures were tightened, and all army deserters in the area were ordered to leave, or they would risk arrest.
 Also a night curfew was imposed, forcing all businesses to close at 10 pm, and limiting movement from 11 pm onward.

 Joint forces of the police and the army searched for Odoch, and laid traps to capture him.
-The search operations resulted in the finding of Odoch's uniform on March 10, and on March 14 of the rifle used in the shooting, which was recovered near a factory in Nakatonya Village in Nyimbwa Sub-county and was still loaded with three rounds.
+The search operations resulted in the finding of Odoch's uniform on 10 March, and on 14 March the rifle used in the shooting, which was recovered near a factory in Nakatonya Village in Nyimbwa Sub-county and was still loaded with three rounds.
 When Odoch called his colleagues to ask for financial help, investigators managed to track his mobile phone.
-He was arrested between March 18 and March 19 at Abere Trading Centre in Ngai Sub-county in Oyam District, brought to the army barracks in Lira and charged with murder, attempted murder, misuse of a firearm, aggravated robbery, and failing to protect war materials, before being transferred back to Bombo, where he was held to be court-martialed in a public trial.
+He was arrested between 18 and 19 March at Abere Trading Centre in Ngai Sub-county in Oyam District, brought to the army barracks in Lira and charged with murder, attempted murder, misuse of a firearm, aggravated robbery, and failing to protect war materials, before being transferred back to Bombo, where he was held to be court-martialed in a public trial.

-After denying all charges raised against him, Odoch was put in remand at Makindye Military Prison until April 17.
-Preliminary hearings for the case began on April 22 at Bombo Town Health Centre.
+After denying all charges raised against him, Odoch was put in remand at Makindye Military Prison until 17 April.
+Preliminary hearings for the case began on 22 April at Bombo Town Health Centre.
 The maximum punishment Odoch is facing for the crime is a death sentence.

+On june 4th, 2013, he was sentenced to a total of 90 years in prison; 65 years for the murders, 15 concurrent years for the attempted murders, 25 years for failure to protect the gun and 20 concurrent years for robbing two thousand shillings.